ambro034/ig_complex/README.md

 Where:
   - *data* is the name of the dataframe
   - *id* is the column position for Statement IDs in the dataframe
-  - *new_year* is the column position for Statement #1 in the dataframe
-  - *old_year* is the column position for Statement #2 in the dataframe
+  - *txt* is the column position for the statment text in the dataframe

-## Additional Reuse Functions
+## Additional Data Cleaning Functions

 These functions are nested into the 'practical functions above, but can be used indamendently if needed.

-### id_reuse
+### clean_format
-This is a function that identifies the longest stretch of words that are shared between to statements passed to the function.
-This function optimizes (i.e., finds the longest stretch of words), but does not return all reused words if there are two or more chuncks of text that are reused.

-    id_reuse(str1,str2,l)
+This is a function that removes listed formatting (i.e., “(1)” or “[a]”)

+    clean_format(dataset, s)

 Where:
-  - *str1* is the first string of text passed to the function
+  - *dataset* is the dataset passed to the function
-  - *str2* is the second string of text passed to the function
+  - *s* is the column position of the text in the dataset
-  - *l* is the minimum n-gram length the function is observing (i.e., l = 2, two-word chucks)

-### reuse_loops2
+### clean_split_period
-This is a function that identifies all stretchs of words that are shared between to statements passed to the function.
-This function first optimizes (i.e., finds the longest stretch of words), loops through the text untill all text chuncks of size *l* are found.

-    reuse_loops2(str1,str2,l)
+This is a function that splits cells in the dataset by the period (i.e., “.”)

+    clean_split_period(dataset,s)

 Where:
+  - *dataset* is the dataset passed to the function
+  - *s* is the column position of the text in the dataset

+### clean_split_semicolon
+This is a function that splits cells in the dataset by the semicolon (i.e., “;”)

+    clean_split_semicolon(dataset,s)

+Where:
+  - *dataset* is the dataset passed to the function
+  - *s* is the column position of the text in the dataset

+### clean_split_X
+This is a flexible function that splits cells in the dataset by the *split_term*

+    clean_split_X(dataset, s, split_term)

+Where:
-  - *str1* is the first string of text passed to the function
+  - *data* is the dataset passed to the function
+  - *s* is the column position of the text in the dataset
+  - *split_term* can be any character – but regular expression is recommended (see:[re — Regular expression operations](https://docs.python.org/3/library/re.html )

+### merge_statements
+This is a function that merges all of the cells within a column into one allowing for more regular splitting rather than the splitting offered by the original text.

+    merge_statements(dataset, s)

+Where:
-  - *str2* is the second string of text passed to the function
+  - *data* is the dataset passed to the function
+  - *s* is the column position of the text in the dataset

+### reset_index
+After merging and splitting, it is recommended to reindex the rows of your dataframe allowing for cleaner recalls in future steps.

+    reset_index(dataset, s)

+Where:
-  - *l* is the minimum n-gram length the function is observing (i.e., l = 2, two-word chucks)
+  - *data* is the dataset passed to the function
+  - *s* is the column position of the text in the dataset

 ### Examples